 Old Church Street

 Enter the Sloane Stanley district, with a range of individual boutiques curated by stylish owners, art galleries, beautiful interior designers, such as Osborne and Little, William Yeoward and Designers Guild and the artist's materials phenomenon Green & Stone.
-The Bluebird Restaurant and its sister space, the achingly cool Shop at Bluebird, are accompanied by other exciting destination restaurants such as Kurobuta alongside a variety of neighbourhood cafés like A Wanted Man which offer a chance to rest and socialise.
+The Bluebird Restaurant is accompanied by other exciting destination restaurants such as Kurobuta alongside a variety of neighbourhood cafés like A Wanted Man which offer a chance to rest and socialise.
 There are specialised health and beauty spots here including Triyoga, Facegym and the innovative café-hair-salon Duck & Dry.
 Highly prized vintage pieces are hidden here at The British Red Cross stocked regularly by the Beckhams and and if it's an exciting nightlife you want then Juju and Raffles are here for you.